Spiridione Gopcevich: Biography

 Gopchevich was of Serbian origin.
 His father, Christopher Gopcevich (Hristifor Gopcevic), born in 1765, originated from the village of Podi near Herceg Novi, in Boka Kotorska (modern Montenegro), was also a shipowner who moved from Montenegro with three brigadiers to Trieste in 1805, attracted by the city's explosive growth and earning potential.
-Spiridone's mother was Sofia Kvekich (Herceg Novi 1792 - Trieste 1854) related to the Trieste shipping magnate Marko Kvekić.
+Spiridone's mother was Sofia Kvekić (Herceg Novi 1792 - Trieste 1854) younger sister of Trieste shipping magnate Marko Kvekić (1786-1855), father of Darinka, Princess of Montenegro.
+Even in earlier generations, the Gopchevich family intermarried with the House of Petrović-Njegoš.